gardener/landscaper/docs/level_0/basic_concepts.md

 corresponding Component Descriptor.
 It specifies the import data and how to handle the export data.

 An Installation is deployed to the cluster where Landscaper watches these CRs.
-If Landscaper recognizes an installation with all input data available, it starts the setup specified in the Blueprint.
+If Landscaper recognizes an installation with the annotation `landscaper.gardener.cloud/operation: reconcile` with all input data available, it starts the setup specified in the Blueprint.
 This executes the installation tasks defined in the DeployItems.

 ## Aggregated Blueprint